 It is impossible to see everything Beijing has to offer, especially if you only have a few days.
 So it’s worth focusing on a few highlights to make sure you get the most out of your short stay in Beijing.
-Here is an example itinerary for a stay of two to three days:
+Here are a few ideas for what to do during a short stay in Beijing:

 Day 1: Half day

 Chances are you are pretty knackered after arriving in Beijing and checking into your hotel.
 So ease yourself into your Beijing adventure, by exploring your neighbourhood and finding your bearings, such as the nearest subway station.